About Us

 Outside of work, Jenny’s hobbies consist of traveling, dancing, listening to music, reading, watching international movies, learning languages, going on nature walks, spending time with family and friends, and much more.

-Christie uses the best of OT and ABA to support children and families in achieving meaningful goals.
-She practices using a neurodiverse-affirming lens, and focuses on increasing clients' autonomy and joy.
-Christie is dedicated to continual learning and self-improvement in order to provide the highest quality of service.
+Melissa uses her AAC training to support children and families in achieving meaningful communication goals.
+She practices by thinking about language development, participation in home and community, and operational skills required to be a successful AAC user.
+Melissa is dedicated to continual learning and self-improvement in order to provide the highest quality of service.

 Dayanara Fruhbrodt has joined the team at Northern Star as a Behaviour Interventionist, and is soon to earn her Registered Behaviour Technician Diploma.
 Daya loves spending time with the kiddos and has a deep sense of empathy that helps her establish and maintain strong connections with the families she works with.
 Having experience working in multiple environments, Daya is ready to work with you on the goals that you and your family want to achieve the most —whether that’s at home, in the community or at school.